Updated

 - The police seized the property in the commission of a legal arrest;

-- The police seized the property in the course of a legal administrative inspection;
+- The police seized the property in the course of a legal administrative inspection.

-But whenever police seize property without first getting the magistrate’s permission, the police have to file a “complaint for forfeiture” with the court right away.6
+Whenever police seize property without first getting the magistrate’s permission, the police have to file a “complaint for forfeiture” with the court right away.6

 Asset forfeiture can be extremely complex, and the cases are both civil and criminal in nature.
 Fighting an asset forfeiture case usually requires substantial document review and motion practice.